Blog

 In 2018 she returned to the UK after a stint in the United States and began a full season of circuit racing in the Ginetta GT5 Challenge, taking the brave step of coming out as transgender within motorsport on TDOV (Transgender Day of Visibility).

 In 2019 she was awarded the Downforce People’s Champion Award which celebrates the achievements of the top racers in Great Britain.
-Now a Sports Champion for Stonewall (Europe’s largest LGBT+ charity) Charlie is standing out in a sport that lacks visible diversity and in doing so, helping improve LGBT+ visibility and acceptance within the sport she loves.
+Now a Sports Champion for Stonewall (Europe’s largest LGBTQ+ charity) Charlie is standing out in a sport that lacks visible diversity and in doing so, helping improve LGBTQ+ visibility and acceptance within the sport she loves.

 Now embarking on the ambition of a lifetime, Charlie is planning to make history as the first transgender driver to compete at the 24 Hours of Le Mans, the greatest race in the world.